mroguljic/PixelCPETemplates/pixelav_simulation/README.md

 ```

 ## Pixelav simulation for template production

 Here we simulate tracks at predefined angles (expressed as a grid of track sizes when projected to two local axes of the sensor).
 The procedure is the same as above except that we use `runlist.init` instead of `track_list.txt` and the Pixelav executable is adjusted.
-The corresponding submission file is `slurm_submit_for_templates.pbs`
+The corresponding submission file is `slurm_submit_for_templates.pbs`.
+When the production is finished, copy the 205 files to the local machine under the `PixelCPETemplates/templates_XXXXX`, where XXXXX is the designated pixelav run number.
+We will run template production from this folder.

 ## Pixelav simulation after template production

 Here we simulate tracks at uniform, randomly generated, set of angles.
 The procedure is the same as above except that we use `run.init` instead of `track_list.txt` and the Pixelav executable is adjusted.
 The corresponding submission file is `slurm_submit_rnd_trk.pbs`

 When the jobs finish, there should be six files.
-The first one should end in "...07.out.gz".
-Copy the files to local machine, unpack them and merge, keeping in mind that the first file contains the two header lines.
-It is recommended to merge them into "...06.out" file.
+The first one should end in `...07.out.gz`.
+Copy the files to local machine (`PixelCPETemplates/templates_XXXXX`), unpack them and merge, keeping in mind that the first file contains the two header lines.
+It is recommended to merge them into `...06.out` file.
+The reason for `...06.out` is that we generate clusters for 205 specific angles in the previous step, therefore, the next file name is `...06`